“Don’t let yourself be overcome by difficulties, failure, monotony or the length of your work.”

 For more information, contact Cynthia Wilhelm, Career College and Wellness Center Director at (314) 842-4429 ext.
 235 or email@example.com

 Past Recipients: 2019-20 - Isobel Dernlan and Anastasia Ramig 2018-19 - Claire Hite and Catherine Mansfield 2017-18 - Claire Beirne and Miranda Nolan 2016-17 - Hannah Chauvin and Claire Reinwart

 Inside the Classroom

-The Cor Jesu Robotics Club is a fun and educational way for students to test their engineering and technical design skills, working as a team to build a robot that competes in VEX IQ competitions.
+The Cor Jesu Robotics Team is a fun and educational way for students to test their engineering and technical design skills, working as a team to build a robot that competes in FIRST competitions.
 Students design, build and program the robot, each taking an active role in the project.
 New members are always welcome, and no prior experience is necessary.
-Students may join by attending a meeting (Mondays or Wednesdays after school in Room 135) or get more information by contacting Mr. Frank Cange, the club moderator: firstname.lastname@example.org.
+Students may join by attending a meeting (Thursdays after school in the Cafeteria) or get more information by contacting Mrs. Beth Hilton, the team moderator: firstname.lastname@example.org.

 Independent Science Research (ISR)